h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Sparkling Water can be executed inside the Kubernetes cluster.
 Sparkling Water supports Kubernetes since Spark version 2.4.

-Before we start, please make check the following:
+Before we start, please check the following:

 1. Please make sure we are familiar with how to run Spark on Kubernetes at `Spark Kubernetes documentation <https://spark.apache.org/docs/SUBST_SPARK_VERSION/running-on-kubernetes.html>`__.